ergoplatform/ergo-utilities-rust/ergo-headless-dapp-framework/tutorials/Math_Bounty/2-math-bounty-dApp-finishing-the-off-chain-lib.md

 ## Implementing The "Solve Math Problem" Action Logic

 Now comes the fun part.
 We are going to be implementing the "Solve Math Problem" logic.
-As you may recall, this is the smart contract of our dApp:
+As you may recall, this is the smart contract our headless dApp is using:

 ```scala
 {